Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Alliteration and consonance

 Alliteration is a technique of speech expressiveness, which is based on repetition.
-We encounter it both in Russian and in foreign poetry.
-The successful use of alliteration shows how strongly the author has a sense of artistic tact.
+We encounter it in both Russian and foreign poetry.
+The successful use of alliteration shows how strongly the author has a developed sense of artistic tact.

-In order to successfully use this technique, you must be the owner of a sense of proportion.
-You need to feel exactly how many repeated sounds you can enter without overloading the text.
+In order to successfully use this technique, you must have a sense of proportion.
+You need to feel exactly how many repeating sounds can be included without overloading the text.

 Alliteration is used by poets to create certain associations.
-For example, repeating the sound "p" can convey the sound of a motor, and "gr" - the sound of thunder.
+For example, repeating the sound “r” can convey the sound of a motor, and “gr” can convey the sound of thunder.

 In Russian, alliteration exists hand in hand with consonance (the repetition of a consonant that ends a word).